NavidZamanKhan/Meals-App/README.md

-Here's the exact same content converted to proper markdown format:

 # Meals App

 A Flutter application that helps users discover, filter, and save their favorite meals.
 The app provides a comprehensive meal catalog with detailed recipes, ingredients, and cooking instructions.